SeonilChoi/MPU-9250-Serial-Communication-in-ROS2-Foxy/README.md

 This work presents the serial communication between an Arduino UNO and a local PC for sending the raw data of MPU9250.

+> [!WARNING]
-:warning: In this repository, this work only includes the source code for Arduino.
+> In this repository, this work only includes the source code for Arduino.
 If you want to see how the data is recieved on the local PC, click this [link](https://github.com/SeonilChoi/Quaternion-based-9-DOF-IMU-Kalman-Filter-in-ROS2-foxy.git).

 # System Information